Kav91/deeper-connect-monitoring/README.md

  If you've completed all the above steps, congratulations you're now what we call a DataNerd :)

+ ### Upgrading the Deeper CLI
+ - The simplest method to upgrade the CLI is to replace the existing binary/executable with one from a newer package
+    - This will always work unless there is a breaking change for some reason

  ### Advanced topics

  - What the best way to monitor multiple connect devices from one host?